The degree of a finite set of words: Groups and composition

 \section{Groups and composition}

-Given a transitive permutation group on a set $Q$, an \emph{imprimitivity relation} of $G$ is an equivalence on $Q$ compatible with the group action.
+Given a transitive permutation group $G$ on a set $Q$, an \emph{imprimitivity relation} of $G$ is an equivalence on $Q$ compatible with the group action.
 If $\theta$ is such an equivalence relation, we denote by $G_\theta$ the permutation group induced by the action of $G$ on the classes of $\theta$.
 The groups induced by the action on the class of an element $i\in Q$ by the action of the elements of $G$ stabilizing the class of $i$ are all equivalent.
 We denote by $G^\theta$ one of them.
+For two permutation groups $G,H$ on sets $P$ and $Q$ respectively, we denote $G\le H$ if there is an imprimitivity equivalence $\theta$ on $Q$ such that $G=H_\theta$.